S3-working-group/s3-practical-guide/S3-practical-guide.md

 **The Principle of Accountability:** *Respond when something is needed, do what you agreed to and take ownership for the course of the organization.*

 ---

+## The Principle of Accountability

+*Respond when something is needed, do what you agreed to and take ownership for the course of the organization.*

+-   accountability applies to all agreements, including the organization itself, circles, and roles
+-   everyone's primary accountability is for effective collaboration in response to organizational drivers
+-   individuals and groups are accountable for their work, ongoing learning and development, with the organization providing necessary support
+-   everyone in an organization is accountable for aligning action with organizational values

+---